umccr/orcabus/lib/workload/stateless/stacks/filemanager/filemanager-inventory-lambda/README.md

 aws lambda invoke \
   --function-name orcabus-filemanager-ingest-inventory \
   --payload \
   '{
       "sourceBucket": "example-source-bucket",
       "destinationBucket": "arn:aws:s3:::example-inventory-destination-bucket",
       "version": "2016-11-30",
       "creationTimestamp" : "1514944800000",
       "fileFormat": "CSV",
       "fileSchema": "Bucket, Key, VersionId, IsLatest, IsDeleteMarker, Size, LastModifiedDate, ETag, StorageClass, IsMultipartUploaded, ReplicationStatus, EncryptionStatus, ObjectLockRetainUntilDate, ObjectLockMode, ObjectLockLegalHoldStatus, IntelligentTieringAccessTier, BucketKeyStatus, ChecksumAlgorithm, ObjectAccessControlList, ObjectOwner", "files": [
           {
               "key": "Inventory/example-source-bucket/2016-11-06T21-32Z/files/939c6d46-85a9-4ba8-87bd-9db705a579ce.csv.gz",
               "size": 2147483647,
               "MD5checksum": "<checksum_value>"
           }
       ]
   }' \
   --cli-binary-format raw-in-base64-out \
   response.json
 ```

+The `manifest.json` is only required to contain the `destinationBucket`, `fileFormat`, and the `key` component of the `files`.
+Note, that the `destionationBucket` specified the location of the inventory file.
+It does not need to be a full ARN,
-The `manifest.json` is not required to contain the file schema.
-For Parquet and Orc, the file schema is encoded within
+and can instead be the bucket name.
+The `fileFormat` is not required because for Parquet and Orc, the file schema is
-the inventory data.
+encoded within the inventory data.
 For CSV, AWS does not include header fields.
-These could be included in a custom inventory file, or
-if omitted, parsing is attempted with the following default headers:
+So if the file schema is missing, parsing
+will attempt to use CSV headers if they are present, or default to the following headers if not present:

 ```"Bucket, Key, VersionId, IsLatest, IsDeleteMarker, Size, LastModifiedDate, ETag, StorageClass"```